 the acquisition of a language, in particular of Italian as a first or second

-language and competences on teaching Italian to native and non native
+language and competences on teaching Italian and other modern languages to native and non native

 Course contents summary

 The first part of the course is dedicated to the exploration of the mechanisms which rule language acquisition.

 The second part deals with language teaching processes.
 Leraning to create teaching materials for learning and teaching Italian as a first, second or foreign language will be the main goal of the second part of the course.
 Italian language learning and teaching will be taken as an example of what happens when learning a modern language for academic/study purposes.